Start Self-Compassion Method

 Kristin Neff's research starting in 2003 documented that self-compassion activates the parasympathetic nervous system (the calming system), while self-criticism activates the threat response.
 When you fail a habit and immediately self-attack, your body goes into fight-or-flight mode, increasing cortisol and reinforcing shame.
 This makes future attempts harder, not easier.

 Neuroscience studies show that people high in self-compassion have better emotional regulation, less anxiety, and stronger recovery from setbacks.
 Crucially, self-compassion doesn't reduce accountability or motivation.
-In fact, people who practice self-compassion after failure are 43% more likely to try again compared to those who spiral in shame.
+In fact, people who practice self-compassion after failure are significantly more likely to try again compared to those who spiral in shame.
 The distinction is key: self-compassion isn't self-indulgence; it's emotional regulation that fuels persistence.

 How It Works